Measurement of the scintillation resolution in liquid xenon and its impact for future segmented calorimeters: INTRODUCTION

-LXe has been used extensively in particle physics and astronomy.
-In particular, the MEG experiment \cite{Gallucci_2009} deployed a large calorimeter ---800 litres volume filled with LXe---, with a thickness of 17 radiation lengths and read out by 846 2” UV-sensitive photomultiplier tubes.
-Other important examples are experiments searching for rare events, in particular neutrinoless double beta decay \cite{PhysRevLett.123.161802} and direct Dark Matter searches~\cite{Aprile:2010, Chepel:2012sj}.
+LXe has been used extensively in particle and astroparticle physics.
+In particular, the MEG experiment \cite{Gallucci_2009} deployed a large calorimeter ---800 litres volume filled with LXe---, with a thickness of 17 attenuation lengths and read out by 846 UV-sensitive photomultiplier tubes of 2-inch diameter.
+Other important examples are experiments searching for rare events, in particular neutrinoless double beta decay \cite{PhysRevLett.123.161802} and direct Dark Matter searches~\cite{Aprile:2010, xenon1T}.
 Future experiments such as nEXO \cite{Adhikari_2021} and DARWIN \cite{Aalbers_2016} are also based on LXe.
-All these detectors are Time Projection Chambers, able to read the scintillation and ionisation signals in LXe.
-Since the energy deposited by ionising particles is distributed between both channels, the anti-correlation of the signals leads to a good energy resolution.
-For example, the EXO-200 experiment measures 2.9\% FWHM at 2.6 MeV \cite{Anton_2020}.
+All these detectors are Time Projection Chambers, able to read the scintillation and ionization signals in LXe.
+Since the energy deposited by ionizing particles is distributed between both channels, the anti-correlation of the signals leads to a good energy resolution.
+For example, the XENON1T experiment measures 0.8\% (all resolutions are expressed in terms of rms through the paper, unless stated otherwise) at 2.46 MeV \cite{xenon1T} and the LZ experiment measures 0.67\% at 2.61 MeV \cite{LZ}.